litlighilit/litlighilit/README.md

 For example, I've obtained a habit of referring to official language spec reference,

-when met something unclear,
+when faced with something unclear,

 therefore, I may have known something that's confusing for many,

 while it has to be claimed that:

-> The more you know, the more you don't know
+> The more you know, the more you don't know.

 ## How to Reach Me
 email to [litlighilit@foxmail.com](mailto://litlighilit@foxmail.com)